By: Brian Hallahan

 Choose an outplacement provider who will give your employee a dedicated career coach to support them during these challenging times.
 This career coach can offer support, guidance, and quickly empower the employee during this difficult time.
 And you have the assurance that someone is watching out for their wellbeing – they are not at home, alone.

-For more helpful tips and insights on how to navigate and prepare for layoffs, visit our blog.
+For more helpful tips and insights on how to navigate and prepare for reductions in workforce, visit our blog.